jp803333/jp803333/README.md

 ### Hi there myself Jitendra Prajapati 👋

-## I am 3rd year IT student from Ahmedabad
+## I am final year IT student from Ahmedabad

 <!-- **jp803333/jp803333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working as a Software Development Intern.
+- 🔭 I’m currently working as a Software Developer.
 - 🌱 I’m currently learning Backend and Mobile app development
 - 💬 Ask me about Flutter, Firebase